 If you choose a loan option that is not listed, please contact the lender directly to determine the application process and next step(s).

 Once the loan proceeds are electronically received by CTC, those funds will be used to pay any outstanding charges on your BannerWeb account.
 If there is a credit balance at that point, you will be refunded.
 You should ensure you have selected your refund preference with BankMobileVibe so that your refund is not delayed.
-No loan funds will be disbursed before the start of classes, and refunds will be sent out according to the refund schedule issued by the Bursar’s office each term.
+No loan funds will be disbursed before the start of classes, and refunds will be sent out according to the refund schedule issued by the Student Accounts Office each term.

 Loans and the Bookstore: